-Indian army says 3 rebels killed in disputed Kashmir
+Indian army kills 3 rebels, protester in disputed Kashmir

 - Seattle police transcript of fatal shooting of Charleena Lyles: 'I don't have a Taser' WATCH

-At least three civilian protesters have been injured after troops fired shotgun pellets and tear gas to stop rock-throwing demonstrators.
+On Wednesday, Indian troops killed two Kashmiri rebels in a gunbattle in northern Sopore area.

+In recent years, Kashmiris, mainly youths, have displayed open solidarity with anti-India rebels and sought to protect them by engaging troops in street clashes during military operations against the militants.
+The anti-India protests and clashes have persisted despite the Indian army chief warning recently that “tough action” would be taken against stone throwers during counterinsurgency operations.

-Rebel groups have been fighting since 1989 against Indian rule in Kashmir, which is divided between India and Pakistan.
-Nearly 70,000 people have been killed in the conflict.
+Nuclear-armed rivals India and Pakistan each administer part of Kashmir, but both claim the Himalayan territory in its entirety.
+Rebel groups have been fighting since 1989 for Kashmir’s independence or merger with neighboring Pakistan.
+Nearly 70,000 people have been killed in the fighting and the ensuing Indian crackdown.

+Anti-India sentiment runs deep among the region’s mostly Muslim population and most people support the rebels’ cause against Indian rule.

+India has accused Pakistan of arming and training the rebels, which Pakistan denies.